-You collaborate with other art and design students, and in your final year you may be able to showcase your work at the AUT School of Art and Design festival or the AUT Rookie fashion show.
-Our School of Art and Design is ranked in the top 150 worldwide - so why would you choose to study anywhere else?
+As a Bachelor of Design student you have access to world-class facilities, collaborate with other art and design students, and in your final year you may be able to showcase your work at the AUT School of Art and Design festival or the AUT Rookie fashion show.
+Our School of Art and Design is ranked in the top 100 worldwide - so why would you choose to study anywhere else?